GanaevaDR/Capsella_pangenome/README.md

 This script:

 - merges files with average gene coverage per sample into a single table
-- filters out low covered samples,
+- filters out low covered samples
-- filters out genes with low coverage,
+- filters out genes with low coverage
 - outputs conserved genes that belong to orthopairs in paren species

 ## Analysis of absent and core genes in _Capsella bursa-pastoris_